Laith-GLaDOS/ZiphJSON/README.md

 To-do list is <a href="to-do.md">here</a>

 # Contribution
-If you want to contribute to this project, you can help me out by making the JSONObjectFromString class because I'm confused on how I will make it, you can also add features, and patch bugs.
+If you want to contribute to this project, you can help me out by making the JSONObjectFromString class less buggy because I'm confused on how I will make it properly, you can also add features, and patch bugs.
 Just submit a pull request with your new code to add and I will merge it if it looks fine.

 # Naming